 Greenhouse gas emissions associated with fertilizer production vary according to, e.g., different processing technologies, energy sources and utilization of co-products (Wood and Cowie, 2004; Cherubini, 2010).
-New technologies, including catalytic cleaning of N2O, has lowered the emissions from production of fertilizers over the last decade, and therefore the average European emission estimate of 6.8 kg $CO{2eq}/kg N$ by Jenssen and Kongshaug (2003), was considered by Ahlgren et al. (2009) to represent a present 'worst case' scenario.
+New technologies, including catalytic cleaning of N2O, has lowered the emissions from production of fertilizers over the last decade, and therefore the average European emission estimate of 6.8 kg $CO{2eq}/kg N$ by Jenssen and Kongshaug (2003), was considered already by Ahlgren et al. (2009) to represent a 'worst case' scenario.
 Based on recent data from the dominant producer (Yara) on the Swedish market, Ahlgren et al. (2009) adopted the estimate that the emissions of greenhouse gases during production of nitrogen fertilizers for Sweden would on average be 2.9 kg $CO{2eq}/kg N$ in 2010.

 On the Danish market, Yara has a major position that can be estimated to ca. 60% of the market share (Lars Johansen, personal communication).
 At the same time, Yara from 2010 guarantees an environmental load of less than 4 kg CO{2eq} /kg N for fertilizers produced for Denmark, Finland, Norway and Sweden (Yara, 2010).
-This figure is set as a maximum, and a value of 3.52 kg CO{2eq} /kg N is considered to be a realistic emission factor to be used in the present calculations as this is reported as the average carbon footprint for Yara fertilizers supplied to Denmark (Jenssen, 2010).
+This figure is set as a maximum, and a value of 3.52 kg CO{2eq} /kg N was considered to be a realistic average carbon footprint for Yara fertilizers supplied to Denmark in 2010 (Jenssen, 2010).
+Yet, due to continued focus on reducing carbon footprints from fertilizer production the average carbon footprint for Yara fertilizers supplied to Denmark in 2014 was lowered to 3.1 kg CO{2eq} /kg N (Fossum, 2014).